developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Display will stay awake (prevent automatic time out and turn off) when the device is connected to external power.

-- When a value of ***Off*** is chosen, the Display will NOT stay awake and hence the Display will automatically time out and turn off even when the device is connected to external power.
+- When a value of ***Off*** is chosen, the Display does NOT stay awake and hence the Display will automatically time out and turn off even when the device is connected to external power.

-- When a value of ***On*** is chosen, the Display will stay awake and hence the Display will not automatically time out and turn off when the device is connected to external power.
+- When a value of ***On*** is chosen, the Display stays awake and does not automatically time out and turn off when the device is connected to external power.